jkouubb/retinanet-based-on-pytorch-1.1.0/README.md

 I have not tested any big dataset for my code, because of my network speed and equipment.But based on the smal dataset I made by myself,it works.

 If there is something wrong,please let me know.I am just in my second year in college and I only studied it for 4 days.So there may have some points I did not understand well.

+The code only supports csv now.
+To run the code,just run main.py.But make sure you have put your data path into function run_the_net()

 At last,thanks for reading my poor english text.
 And good luck!:)